 If you want a show stopper or Princess Diana-like exotic and elegant guinea pig, Texel guinea pig is that grade breed.

 They are extremely graceful and friendly.
-Unlike other guinea pig breeds, this breed requires the most efforts in maintenance which starts from its beautiful locks and curls of hair all over its body.
+Unlike other guinea pig breeds, this breed requires the most effort in maintenance which starts from its beautiful locks and curls of hair all over its body.

 Their coat consists of long soft and wavy hair that must be properly and carefully groomed or else it could get tangled easily and tangled hair could be really irritating for the cavy as well as the owner.